NicholsSchool/2020-ScoutingAppTemplate/Server Side Code/README.md

 # Server Side Code Adjustments

-The following functions within index.js are required to be adjusted for the server side of the app
+The following functions within **data.js** are required to be adjusted for the server side of the app, no other files or functions have to be edited.

 * `getEmptyMatchData()`
 * `getDataPointValues()`